Customs And Border Agency Halts Many 'Zero Tolerance' Detentions, Citing Workload

 The Trump policy was billed as a deterrent — using federal agents to draw a line at the border and stop illegal immigration.
 Instead, it spurred outrage over images and sounds of children who were forcibly taken from their parents.
 It also put new logistical and record-keeping burdens on the government, which is working to reunite families whose members are being held hundreds of miles away from each other.

-The zero-tolerance policy left the CBP struggling to process the number of people it was detaining, while still fulfilling its core mission of securing the border.
+The zero tolerance policy left the CBP struggling to process the number of people it was detaining, while still fulfilling its core mission of securing the border.

 "It's a huge challenge operationally for our agents," McAleenan said.